PirateNetwork/pirate_black_website/README.md

 - Privacy/Shielded/z tx only chain.
 No transparent transactions possible on PIRATE chain.
 - Probably has the most shielded coins of all other coins, even more than Zcash
 - Block time aprox 60 seconds.
+- Block reward halves:
-- Block halving every 77777 blocks.
+   - every 388885 blocks
-   - aprox every 54.01180556 days
+   - every 270 days
-- Block reward of 1 satoshi will be reached in about 5.179214231 years.
+- Block reward of 1 satoshi will be reached in about 25 years.
-- Total supply of around 40 million.
-Exactly to be 39,821,823.99884100 by year 2023
+- Total supply of around 200 million PIRATE
-- CryptoConditions contracts not possible on this chain, as it's z tx only chain.
+- CryptoConditions contracts not possible on this chain, as it is a z-tx only chain.
-- Equihash PoW algo blockchain.
+- Mining algorithm: Equihash PoW
 - Alternatively can use Verushash PoW, but has to be used for a 100% PoW chain.

 ## EXCHANGE